 What Is the Average Workers’ Compensation Back Injury Settlement?

-If you want to know for sure, you must compare your potential settlement to L&I’s average workers’ comp. back injury settlement.
+If you want to know for sure, you must compare your potential settlement to L&I’s average workers’ compensation settlement for a back injury.
 Unfortunately, that’s not that easy to do.
-While you’ll find a great deal of data on paid claims, the L&I website provides mostly settlement rates, disability percentages, and disability guidelines.
-When you need straight answers about claims procedures, disability requirements, and average settlements, a worker’s compensation lawyer is your best resource.
+While you’ll find a lot of data on paid claims, the L&I website provides mostly settlement rates, disability percentages, and disability guidelines.

 L&I Injury Data